 A typical visit to an endodontist begins with completing paperwork, which includes your medical history and consent forms.
+Our patient pre-registration enables more efficient processing.
 It is advisable to bring a list of all the medications (over-the-counter and prescription) that you regularly/have taken within the past month.
 Once all forms are complete, an assistant will review and chart your chief complaint, referring dentist’s information and history of the tooth pain before taking x-rays of your teeth.

-Once your first set of X-rays are complete, your endodontist will review your paperwork and evaluate your symptoms prior to testing the tooth in question along with adjacent teeth.
+Once your first set of X-rays are complete, we will review your paperwork and evaluate your symptoms prior to testing the tooth in question along with adjacent teeth.
 After the tests are complete, a diagnosis will be given to determine the best treatment care and prognosis.
-The endodontist will make you aware of the benefits, options and risks involved in order for you to understand how endodontic treatment can relieve your pain and save your tooth.
+We will make you aware of the benefits, options and risks involved in order for you to understand how endodontic treatment can relieve your pain and save your tooth.
 Possible post-treatment decisions such as a crown on the treated tooth also will be addressed.

 If you decide to receive treatment, the procedure may start immediately.
 Before treatment begins, you will receive local anesthesia to numb any sensations you may feel during the procedure.
 If the procedure is unable to be completed within one visit, medicine may be placed inside the tooth between appointments.